pivotal-cf/docs-gitlab/backups.html.md

 ## SSH Into the GitLab VMs

-Follow the instructions [here](http://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#ssh) on how to SSH into your OpsManager VM.
+Follow the instructions [here](http://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#ssh) on how to SSH into your Ops Manager VM.

-Once SSH'd in identify the GitLab deployment by running `bosh deployments` and look for the deployment with `gitlab-ee` in the name.
+Once you SSH in, identify the GitLab deployment by running `bosh deployments` and look for the deployment with `gitlab-ee` in the name.

 You can then target that deployment by following [these steps](http://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#product)

-Next SSH into the `gitlab-ee` job by following [these steps](http://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#ssh).
+Next, SSH into the `gitlab-ee` job by following [these steps](http://docs.pivotal.io/pivotalcf/customizing/trouble-advanced.html#ssh).
 You can choose index `0` of the `gitlab-ee` job to connect to.

 ## Execute Backups